 There is no way to improve the number of alveoli through running, but you can improve the strength of your diaphragm and intercostals so that you can draw more oxygen into your lungs with each breath.

-If you’ve been running for a while, you’ll notice that there’s a shift that happens as you start running where you go from an at rest breathing state (breathing through your nose) into a more active state where you switch to mouth breathing to draw in air more effectively.
+If you’ve been running for a while, you’ll notice that there’s a shift that happens as you start running where you go from an at-rest breathing state (breathing through your nose) into a more active state where you switch to mouth breathing to draw in the air more effectively.

 So how do you breathe when you run if you want to go faster (and further)?